KeplerElectronics/Love2DDialogueWheel/README.md

-What if you wanted to make a wheel game for wheel jam?
+What if you wanted to make a wheel game for wheel jam? using Love2D?

 ###Todo:
 - Add way to reset wheel